Skip to content

 root.extend(authorship)

-serialised_resources = serialise_resources(self.resources, author_lookup, default_permissions)
+serialised_resources = serialise_resources(self.resources, author_lookup)

 root.extend(serialised_resources)